timx0645/First_Sinatra-API/README.md

 value = <your-URI>

 ## How to use the API through javascript
-The API is made to GET, POST, PATCH and DELETE firms in a MongoDB. </br>
+The API is made to GET, POST, PATCH and DELETE Businesses in a MongoDB. </br>
-The firms model is like:
+The Business model is like:
 ```json
 [
   {